Central College – Pella, IA B.A. Art

 University of Leiden – Leiden, Netherlands

-During my Art Major studies in Iowa, a creative and inspiring college professor introduced me to Bookbinding.
+I learned about Leather Bookbinding from a creative and inspiring college professor during my Art Major studies in Iowa.
 I was hooked from the first book I bound.

-I am the sole creator of each handbound leather book and box.
-I do not have any employees or assistants.
+I am the sole creator of each Custom Leather Book.
 Let me create that unique keepsake binding especially for your life event or daily enjoyment.
+Contact me any time to chat.

-The spine is then clamped, brushed with archival permanently flexible glue, and immediately hammered to round and tighten it while the glue is still wet.
-The leather binding cords are affixed to cover boards, while in conjunction, two layers of 55 pound tensile-strength fabric reinforce the cover hinges for added structural integrity to ensure heirloom quality.
+After that, the binding cords affix to the cover boards.
+In conjunction, two layers of 55 pound tensile-strength fabric reinforce the cover hinges for extra structural integrity to ensure heirloom quality.

-I fabricate copper, silver, and other metals with fine jewelry tools.
-These metal designs are wired through the cover for secure attachment.
-Copper elements are given a natural patina by utilizing lemon juice, salt, & vinegar to achieve various finishes.
+I fabricate copper, silver, and other metals designs with fine jewelry tools and wire them through the cover for secure attachment.
+Some copper elements receive a natural patina by applying lemon juice, salt, and/or vinegar.

 Custom Requests Are Encouraged